GreyKeenan/dukesup/index.md

 If your CASTLE is face-down, you must flip it up to make this move.
 If you need to put your CASTLE back, it must remain face-up.

-This is useful when your CASTLE is a pivotal card in rearranging the board or creating a run/set with your opponent's CASTLE/DUKE.
+This is useful when your CASTLE is a pivotal card in rearranging the board or creating a run/set with your opponent's cards.

 Scoring